roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 1. _**Billing Service**_ listens to **PARKING_UNAVAILABLE_EVENT** refund payment to customer and updates billing status to _refunded_.

-> **Important:** Participating microservices should recognize transactions by using unique identifiers from a certain event to know what transaction is being processed.
+> **Note:** Participating microservices should recognize transactions by using unique identifiers from a certain event to know what transaction is being processed.